-The Cardinals are competing to make the playoffs but their chances are on a downward trend.
+The Cardinals are competing to make the playoffs, but they have seen their chances go up and down this season.
 In our pre-season forecast they had a 50.7% chance of making the playoffs.
-On 5/1 they had an 81.1% chance before dropping to 17.1% on 5/18.
-From the start of the season to now their chances are down significantly to 17.9%.
-They have a 3% chance of winning their division.
-Based on the odds, they have a 10% chance of winning the NL (9/1) and a 5.3% chance of winning it all (18/1).
+On 5/1 they had an 81.1% chance before dropping to 6.1% on 5/30.
+From the start of the season to now their chances are down significantly to 27.4%.
+They have a 13.5% chance of winning their division.
+Based on the odds, they have a 7.7% chance of winning the NL (12/1) and a 3.8% chance of winning it all (25/1).

 Cardinals' Season Forecast Changes